Jupiter with Io and Europa in foreground (Voyager Mission image)

 Another major distinction of the Jovians is the large number of

-spacecraft, exhibit an astonishing diversity of surface types and
+by spacecraft, exhibit an astonishing diversity of surface

-features.
-Unlike the three terrestrial planet satellites, the larger
+types and features.
+Unlike the three terrestrial planet satellites,

-Jovian satellites are rich in water ice and exhibit many different
+the larger Jovian satellites are rich in water ice and exhibit

-phenomena as a consequence.
-In many ways, they are more interesting
+many different phenomena as a consequence.
+In many ways, they are